-Our executive compensation program is administered by the Committee, which is composed entirely of independent directors (as defined in the Listing Rules of NASDAQ as well as applicable federal law).
-The Committee is comprised of Dr. Aoki and Mr. Mondry.
-The Committee assists the Board of Directors in discharging its responsibilities with respect to the compensation of the Company's officers.
-The Committee has direct responsibility to review and approve corporate goals and objectives used to determine the chief executive officer's compensation, evaluate his performance in light of such goals and objectives, and determine and approve his compensation level based on this evaluation.
-The Committee also reviews the evaluation process and compensation structure for the Company's other officers, including the other Named Executive Officers, and approves their compensation.
+Our executive compensation program is administered by the Committee, which is comprised of Messrs.
+Byrne and Mondry.
+The Committee assists the Board of Directors in discharging its responsibilities with respect to the compensation of our officers.
+The Committee has direct responsibility to review and approve corporate goals and objectives used to determine the CEO's compensation, evaluate his performance in light of such goals and objectives, and determine and approve his compensation level based on this evaluation.
+The Committee also reviews the evaluation process and compensation structure for our other officers, including the other Named Executive Officers, and approves their compensation.

 The Committee annually engages an outside compensation consultant, currently Mercer.
-The Committee also works closely with the Company's chief executive officer.
-A more complete description of the Committee's responsibilities is provided in the Committee's Charter approved by the Board of Directors, which can be found on the Company's website (www.micron.com) in the governance section.
-A more complete description of the role of the chief executive officer and Mercer in the compensation process is described later in this Compensation Discussion and Analysis.
+The Committee also works closely with our CEO with respect to the determination of compensation of other officers.
+A more complete description of the Committee's responsibilities is provided in the Committee's Charter approved by the Board of Directors, which can be found on our website (www.micron.com) in the governance section.
+A more complete description of the role of the CEO and Mercer in the compensation process is described later in this Compensation Discussion and Analysis.
+Additional information regarding Mercer, the specific activities that Mercer undertakes for us and related fees can be found under "Corporate Governance-Compensation Consultant" on page 5.